 3.1 Analytical steady state solution

 We first quantify the influence of boundary conditions on inverse analyses by conducting a series of inversions using a one-dimensional model for the transport of a passive tracer.
 Figure 1 shows a schematic of this model for n grid boxes of length L (m).
-The tracer sources are the boundary condition BC (ppb) and the emissions x=x1,x2,…, xn (ppb).
-The sink is transport with wind speed U (km/hr).
+The tracer sources are the boundary condition BC (ppb) and the emissions x=x1,x2,…, xn (ppb h-1).
+Ventilation is with a uniform wind speed U (km/hr).
 The model simulates the atmospheric concentrations y=y1,y2,…, yn (ppb) in each grid box at a given time t.

 We solve the system of differential equations for this one-dimensional model to find the dependence of the observations y on the emissions x assuming the model is in steady state.
 The solution takes the form y=Kx+c, where K is the Jacobian matrix and is c constant.
 In an inversion that optimizes only emissions, K is lower diagonal with entries equal to the inverse lifetime of the tracer in each grid cell τ-1 and c=BC, BC, …, BCT.
 In an inversion that optimizes the boundary condition, the Jacobian is lower diagonal other than the column corresponding to the boundary condition, which is given by KBC=1, 1, …, 1T, and c=0.